 When the CMOS battery goes bad you may find that the date and time settings keep changing.
 Sometimes it will reset to the original manufacture date of your motherboard.
 Your Bios settings may also change and that can prevent your PC from booting or cause you to have to boot it multiple times until it finally comes up.
 On some PCs, you may hear a constant beeping sound.
 Or it may just not book up at all.
 Sometimes when it appears that a PC is dead, the issue is really just the CMOS battery.

-If that doesn’t help, it’s time to have a professional look at your device to see if the battery is the issue.
 The battery itself is inexpensive (less than $5), but the labor might be expensive depending on the place you go to.
 If you’re tech-savvy, you could attempt to open up the PC to change it yourself (be careful, that may void any warranty on your device).
 And always make sure to unplug your PC before working on it.

 Your user’s manual should show you the location of the CMOS battery.
 But unless you are really comfortable opening up a PC, I’d probably leave it to a professional.